kjrandez/Context/README.md

 # Context
 An experimental approach to keeping a modern scientific / engineering lab notebook.
+See the evolving [functional description](CONTEXT.md) for more info.

 As of right now only builds/runs on Windows.